ajdruff/moonbot/README.md

 Dry Run will call any API that only reads from the API but will not perform any writes.

+Import

     import { Moonbot } from "./moonbot.js";

     const mb = new Moonbot();

-    mb.placeOrder(50);
+Example #1:

+    mb.buyBTCLow(50); //places a limit order for $50 of BTC at the last 24 hour low

+Example #2

+    mb.buyBTC(50,45000); //places a limit order for $50 of BTC at $45,000

-See example-trade.ts for an example.
+See example.ts files for more examples

 ## Running the example app

-    npm install
+    npm install && tsc
-    tsc;node dist/trade-example.ts
+    npm run demo
+    #OR  node dist/example-buy.js

 output:

+    placing an order:
-    dryRun:buy with parameters: {"price":"46750","size":"0.00106952","product_id":"BTC-USD"}
+    dryRun:buy with parameters: {"price":"46284.53","size":"0.00108027","product_id":"BTC-USD"}
+    options:{"live":false,"dryRun":true}

 ToDO:

-* Add support for options file.
+- Add support for options file.
-* Check to see if there is any money left to buy!
-* Make exceptions when cancelling for trades made
+- Make exceptions when cancelling for trades made